pahu2353/pahu2353/README.md

 Hi!

-My name is Patrick; I'm a Software Engineering student at the University of Waterloo, and I'm currently working on Distributed Systems at [Amazon Web Services](https://aws.amazon.com/).
-Previously, I optimized puzzles at [Chess.com](https://www.chess.com/).
+My name is Patrick — I'm a Software Engineering student at the University of Waterloo.
+I'm currently working on Distributed Systems at [Amazon Web Services](https://aws.amazon.com/), and I previously optimized puzzles at [Chess.com](https://www.chess.com/).
 Feel free to checkout my [website](https://www.patrickhuang.co/) and reach out; I'd love to chat!